 Find out what help and sources of support are there for family members or friends caring for someone with MS.

-Talking with children and teenagers
+Talking with your children about MS

 Facts about MS

 An introduction to what MS is, how common it is and some of the facts and misunderstandings surrounding the condition.

 "When you lose something, it makes you appreciate what you have"

 Danielle MacGillivray talks to us about coming to terms with her MS diagnosis and learning to "appreciate the little things" every single day.